 (c) Application filing.
 Decisions by the community development director made pursuant to this division may be appealed to the Zoning Board of Appeals (ZBA) by filing a request with the community development director within 30 days of the community development director's decision.
+Decisions will be posted on the City's web page and in a newspaper of general circulation within the City.
+The 30 day appeal period shall start to run upon the earlier of said postings.
 Appeal shall be in accordance with procedures and conditions of this division.
 If no appeal is made within the 30 day period, the decision of the community development director is final.
 If an appeal is made to the ZBA, the ZBA must set a hearing date for the appeal within 30 days of the appeal being requested and the decision of the ZBA is final.
 The 30 day appeal deadline may be waived by the ZBA if the appellant can show evidence that the appeal was filed within 30 days of their actual or constructive notice of the decision.
-Unless otherwise expressly stated, appeals must be filed with the community development director within 30 days of the date of the order, requirement or decision being appealed.
-Failure to act is not an order, requirement or decision within the meaning of this section.
+Unless otherwise expressly stated, appeals must be filed with the community development director within 30 days of the section.
 The appeal must be scheduled to be heard at the next regularly scheduled zoning board of appeals meeting for which required hearing notice can be provided, unless the applicant agrees to a later hearing date.

-''' Sec.
+Sec.
 16-5434.
 Appeals of zoning board of appeals' decisions.
 Sec.
 16-5535.
 Enforcement.
 Sec.
 16-5636.
 Emergency maintenance.
+Secs.
+16-5737-16-6545.
+Reserved.

 Sec.
 16-6646.
+Purpose.
+Sec.
+16-6747.
+Regulations.
+Secs.
+16-6848-16-7555.
+Reserved.

+Sec.
+16-7656.
 Purpose.